-Ruth Webber was 4 years old when WWII started.
+Ruth Webber was 4 years old when WWII started and the Nazis occupied.
 She lived with her mother and father, a photographer.
 Grandparents and other relatives lived close by and one grandmother lived with them.
 Her older sister Helen, a talented pianist, studied in a conservatory in Warsaw but soon returned.

 By 1940, their home became a part of the newly established Ostrowiec ghetto.
 Ruth’s father was able to find a home for Helen to live and continue her education.
 Ruth was too young to safely follow the same route.

 Ruth’s parents worked at the Bodzechów work camp and smuggled her in.
 The grandparents and other family members were all killed in Treblinka.
-After being moved between five ghettos and work camps, Ruth and her mother were sent to Auschwitz in August, 1944.
+After being moved between five ghettos and work camps, Ruth and her mother were sent to Nazi German Concentration and Extermination Camp Auschwitz in August, 1944.
 Ruth became very sick and her mother cared for her as best as she could, often giving Ruth her bread.
 In October, 1944 her mother was sent to another camp, leaving Ruth devastated.
 Ruth was transferred into Mengele’s children’s block.